AlextheEngineer/Ego2Hands/README.md

 We trained a very simple classifier (Resnet with only 2 downsampling layers each with 1 block followed by fully connected layer) to classify 5 classes given a cropped hand segmentation image (64x64, binary input).
 Feel free to train your classifier using our gesture dataset for real-time gesture control.

 For overwriting the keyboard keys with python control, please keep in mind that games that use DirectX need "PyDirectInput" for key controls and mouse clicks.
-To simulate mouse movement (with speed instead of instant location change), try
+To simulate mouse movement (with speed instead of instant location change), try this [solution](https://stackoverflow.com/questions/56386470/passing-mouse-coordinates-from-pyautogui-to-direct-input-causes-the-the-mouse-to). **Remember that both the operating command prompt and the game need to be opened with administrator priviledges to enable python control.**

 ## License
 This dataset can only be used for scientific/non-commercial purposes.
 If you use this dataset in your research, please cite the corresponding [paper](https://arxiv.org/abs/2011.07252).